HMS Valiant (1914): Battle of Jutland

 In an attempt to lure out and destroy part of the Grand Fleet, the German High Seas Fleet, which consisted of 16 battleships, 6 battle cruisers, and other ships, left Wilhelmshaven early on the morning of 31 May.
 The plan called for Vice-Admiral Franz Hipper to leave Wilhelmshaven with the battlecruisers of the 1st and the light cruisers of the 2nd Reconnaissance Group and push north out of sight of the Danish coast.
 There he was to provoke a departure of British ships by attacking coastal towns and lure them toward the High Seas Fleet.
 The intelligence Division of the British Admiralty Room 40 had intercepted and decoded German radio traffic containing operational plans.
 As a result, the Admiralty ordered Admiral Sir John Jellicoe and Vice-Admiral Sir David Beatty to sail that night with the Grand Fleet from Scapa Flow, Cromarty, and Rosyth to cut off and destroy the High Seas Fleet.

 After the 5th Battle Squadron departed Rosyth that morning, Beatty ordered a course change to the northeast at 14:15 to join up with Grand Fleet.
 At 14:20, Hipper's battlecruisers spotted Beatty's battlecruisers.
 At 14:32, Beatty ordered a course change to the east-southeast to cut off the Germans' line of retreat.
 Hipper ordered his ships to turn to starboard and set a southeasterly course.
 With this turn, Hipper fell back to the High Seas Fleet, which was 97 km behind him.
 Beatty then also changed course to the east to catch up with Hipper.

 By 15:05, the 5th Battle Squadron had had the German light cruisers within range.
 By 15:08, the 5th Battle Squadron had reached the rear of the German battlecruisers and Valiant opened fire on the SMS Moltke, which received one hit.
 The situation changed when the German battleships came into view at 15:40.
 Since Beatty had failed to sufficiently signal his intentions when he turned north, the battleships of the 5th Battle Squadron were on an opposite course past the battlecruisers and headed directly for the approaching main body of the High Seas Fleet.
 At 15:48, Scheer opened fire on the British battleships.
 Valiant managed to avoid hits and in turn fired on the SMS Moltke between 16:15 and 16:30.
 At 16:46, Valiant was severely shaken by a salvo, but emerged unscathed.

 Valiant continued to participate in the battle until the enemy came out of sight at a distance of 17 kilometers at about 17:02.
 A hit on Valiant was incorrectly claimed by the SMS Grosser Kurfürst at 17:09, but poor visibility hampered most of Valiants actions for the next hour.
 She reopened fire on the German ships at 18:15 but scored no hits.
-Valiant was the only British ship in the Battle of Jutland to sustain no damage.
+Valiant was the only capital ship in the Fifth Battle Squadron to sustain no damage.